rotemreiss/jTrack/README.md

 You are running a daily security scan for vulnerabilities with a tool like [WPScan][wpscan] and you want to manage all the results for that domain in one (up-to-date) Jira task:

 Just pass the domain name as the identifier and the report file as an attachment.
+**Take a look in the examples directory.**

 ---